Designing footprint files for diodes requires clear orientation marks. Learn what to do and when you can break footprint rules in this blog post.

 The Electrolytic Capacitor

 The typical polarized capacitor will look like the image below on the schematic.
 The positive or anode side of the capacitor is marked with a “+” symbol.
+When drafting a schematic, it's important to maintain consistency in symbol use to ensure that everyone reviewing the design can quickly understand the intended orientation.
 Since electrolytic capacitors are polarized, I use a symbol (shown below) on my schematics.

 Schematic symbol for polarized capacitors as shown in Eagle.